Kieran-who/Agora-Review/content/index.md

     alt: The Agora Review

 features:
-  - title: 'Mitigation and the Disease Theory of Criminal Justice'
-    details: "Panelists discuss how mitigating factors in capital sentencing are pushing U.S. law toward treating violent crime as a 'disease,' raising legal, scientific, and philosophical challenges about free will and responsibility."
-    link: '/Mitigation%20and%20the%20Disease%20Theory%20of%20Criminal%20Justice/summary.md'
-  - title: 'Mitigation and the Disease Theory of Criminal Justice'
+  - title: 'Retribution, Desert, and the Limits of Punishment'
-    details: 'Panelists debated moral agency (Thorne), neuroscientific constraints on choice (Sharma), and mitigation practice and systemic arbitrariness (Vance).
-Discussion highlighted tensions between punishment and treatment, evidentiary disparities, and implications for death penalty and sentencing reform.'
+    details: "A multidisciplinary panel revisits Bedau’s critique of retributivism, debating proportionality, justification, and alternatives like restorative justice amid concerns about social inequality and practical sentencing."
-    link: '/Mitigation%20and%20the%20Disease%20Theory%20of%20Criminal%20Justice/summary.md'
+    link: '/Retribution%2C%20Desert%2C%20and%20the%20Limits%20of%20Punishment/summary.md'
   - title: '|feature-a|'
     details: '|feature-a-details|'
     link: '|feature-a-link|'
+  - title: '|feature-b|'
+    details: '|feature-b-details|'
+    link: '|feature-b-link|'
 ---

 ::: tip What is The Agora Review?